Starting a http file server from the file explorer using .NET Core 2.0 and Kestrel

 }

-If you are using Windows, you can add an item in the context menu of the Windows Explorer to directly starts the webserver:
+If you are on Windows, you can add a context menu entry in Windows Explorer to start the web server directly from any folder:

 C#